DanielBarie/FritzingBuild/README.md

 Sure, possible, see notes below.
 But you need to patch the Fritzing source for that to work.

-# To Do
-- re-structure (static and dynamic build steps)
-- create script for patching pri files
-- maybe create a snap or flatpack?

 # Steps for Ubuntu 22.04 Build Environment
 Set up the basic build environment (VM, dependencies) for building Fritzing.
-Having completed that, you may choose to build Fritzing linked either dynamically or statically.
-The main difference is the Qt build.

 Caveat: Ubuntu 22.04 is at node.js 12.22.9 so too low for qt to build some components (nodejs > 14 required, doesn't matter for us (pdf components))
 - get Ubuntu 22.04 LTS